 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

 Local studies information is held at Burnley library.

+You can see the administrative areas in which Hapton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD792318 (Lat/Lon: 53.782105, -2.317153), Hapton which are provided by:
+You can see maps centred on OS grid reference SD805305 (Lat/Lon: 53.770707, -2.296701), Hapton which are provided by:

 - Bing (was Multimap)

 - OldMaps (Old Ordnance Survey maps.)